python/devguide/getting-started/setup-building.rst

 cross-build because the build Python is also the target Python while the host build is the WASI build).
-This means you effectively build CPython twice: once to have a version of Python for the build system to use and another that's the build you ultimately care about (i.e. the build Python is not meant for use by you directly, only the build system).
+This means you effectively build CPython twice: once to have a version of Python for the build system to use and another that's the build you ultimately care about (that is, the build Python is not meant for use by you directly, only the build system).

 The easiest way to get a debug build of CPython for WASI is to use the